The Capacity of Classical Summation over a Quantum MAC with Arbitrarily Distributed Inputs and Entanglements: Significance of the -QMAC and relationship to prior works

 In the $\Sigma$-QMAC the inputs are prior-free, the desired output is exact, the channel is idealized, and the number of servers can be arbitrarily large.
 The significance of these assumptions is explained as follows.
 The prior-free model is desirable for computation problems, because unlike conventional communication problems where independent messages can be separately compressed to their entropy limit to yield uniform data, for computation problems the compression of inputs cannot be taken for granted as it changes the nature of the computation.
 The prior-free model is also quite robust as the results are not limited to one data distribution or another.
 Exact computation goes hand-in-hand with the assumption of prior-free inputs, because probabilistic bounds on errors are less meaningful when no particular distribution is assumed on the data.
-The idealized communication channel which transmits qudits noise-free from the servers to Alice is also important in this regard.
-The idealized channel ensures that the capacity of the $\Sigma$-QMAC reflects only the fundamental limitations of the quantum-entanglements for the chosen task, and not other artifacts that arise out of channel-imposed limitations.
+The $\Sigma$-QMAC setting is chosen to be elemental, i.e., the channels through which the quantum systems are conveyed from the servers to Alice are elementary — they are simply assumed to be noise-free.
+The assumption of an idealized channel is important to ensure that the capacity of the $\Sigma$-QMAC reflects only the fundamental limitations of the multipartite quantum-entanglements for the chosen task, and not other artifacts that arise out of channel imperfections and not directly from entanglement per se.
 Furthermore, since we wish to explore multi-partite entanglements among a large number of parties it is important that we explore $\Sigma$-QMAC settings with arbitrarily large number of entangled servers.
 These considerations highlight the essential distinctions that separate our work from other interesting research directions pursued, for example in \cite{sohail2022unified}, \cite{sohail2022computing} and \cite{hayashi2021computation}, that explore $\epsilon$-error sum computation over a QMAC with correlated data streams and noisy quantum channels, albeit with only $2$ servers (transmitters).